tech-conferences/confs.tech/README.md

 ## Adding a conference

 All conferences are stored in [JSON files](https://github.com/tech-conferences/confs.tech/tree/master/conferences), sorted by topics and years.
 All data is open source and crowd sourced by the community.
-Wether added directly [from the website](https://confs.tech/conferences/new) by conference organizers or through pull requests.
+Whether added directly [from the website](https://confs.tech/conferences/new) by conference organizers or through pull requests.

 Conference data have the following structure: